pingcap/docs-cn/dev/how-to/deploy/orchestrated/ansible.md

 ### Change the governor mode

+You can use either of the following two methods to change the governor mode:

-- You can run the following command to change the current mode to `performance`:
+- Use the `cpupower frequency-set --governor` command to change the current mode.
+The current governor mode is `powersave` in the above example and the following command changes it to `performance`:

+    {{< copyable "shell-root" >}}

+    ```shell
+    cpupower frequency-set --governor performance
     ```
-    # cpupower frequency-set --governor performance
-    ```

-- You can also run the following command to set the mode on the target machine in batches:
+- Run the following command to set the mode on the target machine in batches:

-    ```
+    {{< copyable "shell-regular" >}}

+    ```shell
-    $ ansible -i hosts.ini all -m shell -a "cpupower frequency-set --governor performance" -u tidb -b
+    ansible -i hosts.ini all -m shell -a "cpupower frequency-set --governor performance" -u tidb -b
     ```

 ## Step 8: Mount the data disk ext4 filesystem with options on the target machines